vegaprotocol/networks/README.md

 * `~/.tendermint` - the Tendermint home directory containing the Vega blockchain
 * `/etc/vega` - the Vega home directory containing your encrypted wallets (both Vega and Ethereum keys)

-## Running a Production Network

-The instructions above describe how to run a single-node Vega network, where Tendermint and the Vega application are running on a single host.
-They also make use of the default Infura configuration that comes with the Vega binary.
-When running a production network it will be distributed across many hosts, where each host connects to their own Ethereum node (maybe Infura, maybe internally hosted).
-The following guide explains how to configure these steps.

-### Multi-Node Setup

-TBC

-### Ethereum Configuration

-TBC

 ## Data Node